xanoxt/api-docs/whitepapers/cyber•Chain.md

 - Private Messaging.
 Enable private communications between accounts.
 - Dynamic Account Permissions.
 You can think about it as better multisig.

-Consensus can be changed in case of 17 of 21 delegates accept a hardfork.

 The following possibilities can be available in a distant future:

 - Sidechains
 - State channels
 - Permissionless smart contracts

+Consensus can be changed in case of 17 of 21 elected delegates accept a hardfork.

 ## Anonymity - not ready yet

 ...

-## Self Governance - not ready yet

-...

-## Search Appliance
+## Search and Evaluation Appliance

 For bootstrapping a network we are going to offer software configuration (Cybernode - Github) on top of well tested open source specs for hardware configuration of commodity computer (Enterprise - Github) which cost around $10k-$30k depending on RAM and SSD capacity and is able to participate and earn by itself executing different network tasks:
 - operate as witness node